Hispanic Leagues Growing Fast

 September 15, 1991

-Eric Penner scores in the 111th minute as Washington shocks top-ranked and defending NCAA champ UCLA, 2-1, in the Husky Classic title game at Interlake High School.
-Shannon Murray scores equalizer before 1,165.
+Eric Penner scores in the 111th minute as Washington shocks top-ranked and defending NCAA champ UCLA, 2-1, in overtime of the Husky Classic title game at Interlake High School.
+Tournament MVP Shannon Murray, who grabbed four goals vs. SMU in the tourney's first round, scores an 83' equalizer before 1,165.
+It's UW's first win in six tries vs. the Bruins.

 Falcons Go Out of NCAA on PKs